Subaru: Environmental record

-Subaru claims to have implemented advanced policies which include recycling, reducing harmful emissions, and educating their employees.
-Their efforts have helped them in their environmental initiatives.
+Subaru claims to have implemented advanced policies which include recycling, reducing harmful emissions, and educating its employees.
+Its efforts have helped it in its environmental initiatives.
 The Subaru plant in Lafayette, Indiana (SIA) was the first auto assembly plant to achieve zero-landfill status; nothing from the manufacturing process goes into a landfill.
 The company has developed a recycling plan for the "end-of-life" of their cars.
-Most of their modern products use highly recyclable materials throughout the vehicle, in the engine, transmission, suspension and elsewhere in each vehicle leaving Subaru with a 97.3% recycling ratio rate for their end-of-life vehicles.
+Most of its modern products use highly recyclable materials throughout the vehicle, in the engine, transmission, suspension and elsewhere in each vehicle leaving Subaru with a 97.3% recycling ratio rate for their end-of-life vehicles.

 An excerpt from the Subaru website stated "In 2006, SIA was awarded the United States Environmental Protection Agency's Gold Achievement Award as a top achiever in the agency's WasteWise program to reduce waste and improve recycling."
 The website also stated that "It also became the first U.S. automotive assembly plant to be designated a wildlife habitat."

-Subaru currently offers a Partial Zero Emissions Vehicle (PZEV) certified Legacy, Outback, Impreza, XV/Crosstrek and Forester models which are available for sale anywhere in the U.S. Subaru PZEV vehicles meet California's Super-Ultra-Low-Emission Vehicle exhaust emission standard.
+Subaru currently offers Partial Zero Emissions Vehicle (PZEV) certified Legacy, Outback, Impreza, Crosstrek and Forester models which are available for sale anywhere in the U.S. Subaru PZEV vehicles meet California's Super-Ultra-Low-Emission Vehicle exhaust emission standard.
 All other models have been certified LEV2.